will-gilbert/Bootstrap-webcomponents/README.md

 ## Compatability

 Currently, Jan 2020, these web components render correctly with the lastest versions of Chrome, Firefox, Firefox Developer Edition.
 All components except ```Breadcrumbs``` render with the lastest macOS version of Safari.

 Didn't work on MicroSoft Edge or any versions of IE because *ShadowDOM* support may not yet be available.
+However, works great with [Microsoft Edge Beta](https://www.microsoftedgeinsider.com)

 ## Live Demo